 Feb 23, 2025

 I learned about the framework of lenses in Jesse Schell's Art of Game Design.
-Schell says, "[...]
-View your game from as many perspectives as possible.
+Schell tells us to "view your game from as many perspectives as possible.
 I refer to these perspectives as lenses, because each one is a way of viewing your design.
 They are not blueprints or recipes, but tools for examining your design."

 Lenses that work for game writing often work for non-interactive writing.
 Maybe I hang out with too many SFF authors but I find there's a lot of overlap particularly with genre writing.
 I reach for my lenses constantly to figure out the logic behind a gut feeling: something feels off; what is it?